Kevin-G-Chen/UORCA/README.md

 - how genetic, transcriptomic, and proteomic data relate to eachother (e.g. is the transcriptomic information correlated to the proteomic information)

 These findings are nice, and would generate testable hypotheses (e.g. if we induce this mutation, findings from UORCA predict that we should induce a disease state similar to X, but distinct to Y).
 However, I would need to
-a) convince researchers that any generated insights/testable hypotheses are actually worth pursuing further
+- convince researchers that any generated insights/testable hypotheses are actually worth pursuing further
-b) produce findings that can be more explicitly relevant for the clinic (e.g. are these DEGs meant to therefore be drug targets, or have I included DEGs for fun?)
+- produce findings that can be more explicitly relevant for the clinic (e.g. are these DEGs meant to therefore be drug targets, or have I included DEGs for fun?)

 To convince researchers that UORCA can produce valuable findings, I don't see performing a lab experiment being a viable approach (once I validate I would argue this might be an appropriate follow up to any "insights," defined as per above).
 For this purpose, ideas of experiments I have include (dependent on project progression):
 - identifying novel clinical datasets, and demonstrating that results from UORCA can be used for diagnostic purposes (e.g. that a mutation can be predictive of disease progression).
 I would hope this could translate into better diagnoses for diseases.